The mutual fund scheme comes in two options – a Regular Plan (broker/agent) and a Direct Plan (self). When given options, we are easily confused.

 Can you do all the things mentioned in the checklist by yourself?
 If your answer is yes, then you can invest directly without a broker/agent.
 If your answer is no, then you need to go through a broker/agent who is capable of providing you with all the above services.

-Also, bear in mind to check if the things you do & the time you spend to do it yourself is really worth enough for the benefit you get by way of reducing expenses or increasing returns.
+Also, bear in mind to check if the things you do & the time you spend to do them yourself is really worth enough for the benefit you get by way of reducing expenses or increasing returns.

 5) SIPs through Agent or Direct?

-SIP investments involve more paperwork, more follow on bank auto-debit, reconciliation and renewal reminders.
+SIP investments involve more paperwork, more follow-on bank auto-debit, reconciliation and renewal reminders.

 So you need to consider your